MobilityData/gbfs/README.md

    * to support data needs for oversight and planning, and
    * to make GBFS easier to implement through specification reference clarity improvements and best practices development.

-We hope you will share your valuable expertise with us by taking our [survey about GBFS business and technical needs](https://docs.google.com/forms/u/2/d/1B7OlczY1mm4Y0MIzuqGoR9ZMn695oRlGhnjgvvgu434/edit?usp=drive_web) and by joining in the conversation here.
+We hope you will share your valuable expertise with us by joining in the conversation here.

 ## What is GBFS?
 The General Bikeshare Feed Specification, known as GBFS, is the open data standard for bikeshare.
 GBFS makes real-time data feeds in a uniform format publicly available online, with an emphasis on findability.
 Because GBFS is intended to make information publicly available online, information that is potentially personally identifiable is not currently and will not become part of the core specification.